 Resolution

 On 12 February 842, Louis the German and Charles the Bald signed the Oath of Strasbourg.
 They committed themselves to oppose their brother’s imperialistic ambitions3.
-By June, Lothar realised his efforts united his brothers even more so he started peace negotiations2.
+By June, Lothar realised his efforts had united his brothers against him.
+He started peace negotiations2.
 In August 843, the three signed the Treaty of Verdun which divided the Empire in 32:

 • Charles the Bald received the western part of the Empire.
 This is a large chunk of modern France.